-If you or your clients want to be transitioned automatically, then there is nothing further you need to do.
-Please note that after we notify your clients of the transition and the 30-day period has passed, we’ll automatically transition them shortly thereafter.
-You and your clients may not be able to make any transfers to or from their Smart Saver for 2 to 5 business days as we process the transfer.
-This is because we must sell their bond ETFs before placing the proceeds into Betterment Everyday Savings.
+If you want them to be transitioned automatically, then there is nothing further you need to do.
+You may not be able to make any transfers to or from your client's Smart Saver for 2 to 5 business days as we process the transfer.
+This is because we must sell the bond ETFs before placing the proceeds into Betterment Everyday Savings.

-- Look for the prompt under their Smart Saver on the left.
+- Look for the prompt under your Smart Saver on the left.

 - Click through each screen in the flow.

-- You’ll see the option to initiate the transition now.
+- You’ll see the option to transition now.

-When we transition your clients’ Smart Saver to Betterment Everyday Savings, we will sell your clients’ SHV and NEAR bond ETFs in their Smart Saver and place their cash into Betterment Everyday™ Savings.
+When we transition your Smart Saver to Betterment Everyday Savings, we will sell your SHV and NEAR bond ETFs in your Smart Saver and place your cash into Betterment Everyday™ Savings.
 According to our analysis, for about 99% of our customers, we estimate the tax implications of this transition will be less than $100.
 The average estimated tax implication is around $4.
-For the other 1% of customers, even though the tax impact may be larger, our analysis shows that the earnings from the higher rate our new brokerage sweep account provides will overcome the tax liability within 1 to 2 years at most.
+For the other 1% of customers, even though the tax impact may be larger, our analysis shows that the earnings from the high rate our new savings vehicle provides will overcome the tax liability within 1 to 2 years at most.

 Our recommendation is to transition, due to the added benefits of Betterment Everyday Savings: a high rate, FDIC insurance, and faster transaction times.

-If you and your client do not want to transition and you’d like to keep their Smart Saver, you’ll need to open a new General Investing goal on their behalf and set the allocation to 0% stocks / 100% bonds.
+If you do not want to transition and you’d like to keep your Smart Saver, you’ll need to open a new General Investing goal and set the allocation to 0% stocks / 100% bonds.

-- To set up a new goal, log in as your client using the impersonation feature and click on “Add New.”
+To set up your new goal, log in and click on “Add New”.
 Choose a General Investing goal.
 When you get to the “goal details” page where it asks you to name the goal and set a target amount, you’ll notice portfolio information at the bottom.
 Click on “see detail” and then click “change” next to the recommended stock allocation %.
-Drag the slider all the way to the left for 0% stocks / 100% bonds, and then continue on to finalize the goal and have your client sign requisite forms.
+Drag the slider all the way to the left for 0% stocks, and then continue on to finalize your goal.

-- Once the new General Investing goal is set up, to initiate a goal to goal transfer, first select Smart Saver.
-Click on “Transfer or Rollover” and then click on “Transfer to another goal” to transfer into your client’s new General Investing goal.
+To initiate a goal to goal transfer, select your Smart Saver on the left.
+Click on “Transfer or Rollover” and then click on “Transfer to another goal” to transfer into your new General Investing goal.